-Application deadlines for 2024-2025
+Application deadlines for 2025-2026

-By 15 January 2024

-Degree programmes with an enrolment quota: Midwifery and Dental Hygiene (see section 1.4)

-By 1 May 2024

-Applying to programmes for which a Study Check is compulsory in connection with right to admission/ right to a Study Check
+By 15 January 2025 Before 25 February 2025 Degree programmes with an enrolment quota: Midwifery and Dental Hygiene (see section 1.4) The degree programme in Music and the Electronic Music Associate degree programme, on account of the auditions (see section 2.7) By 1 May 2025 at the latest After 1 May, but by 31 August 2025 at the latest Applying to programmes for which a Study Check is compulsory in connection with right to admission/ right to a Study Check You can apply for enrolment.

-After 1 August, and by 31 August 2024

-Enrolment is only for candidates to whom the compulsory Study Check does not apply and groups exempted from the compulsory Study Check: See 3.1 and 3.4.

-Before 25 February 2024

-The degree programme in Music and the Electronic Music Associate degree programme, on account of the auditions (see section 2.7)

-After 1 May, but by 31 August 2024

-You can apply for enrolment.
 There is no right to admission for programmes which require a Study Check.
 No compulsory Study Check or right to admission?
-See 3.1 and 3.4.

-By 15 January 2025

-Degree programmes starting in February 2024, see section 1.6.
+See 3.1 and 3.4 .
+After 1 August, but no later than 31 August 2025 By 15 January 2026 at the latest Enrolment is only for candidates to whom the compulsory Study Check does not apply and groups exempted from the compulsory Study Check: See 3.1 and 3.4 .
+Degree programmes starting in February 2026, see section 1.6 .